Sophia-Arrupe International Residence

 Living Group

-We have a community system in the dormitory called “Living Group” and every member is assigned to one of Living Groups that consist of 14 members in each (6 members in 8th Floor).
+We have a community system in the dormitory called “Living Group” and every member is assigned to one of 26 Living Groups when moving in.
+One living group consists of 7 members.
 Every member is required to join the activity of Living Group and the exchange even beyond the Groups.
 Living Group is a basic community for the residents to appreciate the given riches and to collaborate in diversity.

-Living Group Leader (LGL) system is provided.
+There is one Living Group Leader (LGL) in each group.
 LGLs represent the residents and work with Center for Student Affairs as partner to build better dormitory.
-In collaboration with the Center for Student Affairs, LGL should facilitate activities of Living Group to practice the vision and mission of the dormitory as well as carry out of various activities.
+In collaboration with the Center for Student Affairs, LGL should facilitate activities of Living Group to practice the vision and mission of the dormitory as well as carrying out of various activities.

 Regulations and living guide